whatever555/vanity/README.md

 Configuration
 ------------
 Default colorschemes are saved to ~/.vim/Vanity/default
-Favourte colorschemes are saved to ~/.vim/Vanity/favourites
+Favourite colorschemes are saved to ~/.vim/Vanity/favouriteColorSchemes

 You can also set these in your `.vimrc` file by changing the `g:vanity_default_colors` and `g:vanity_favourite_colors` variables.